roadrunner-server/docs/http/resp-streaming.md

 {% endcode %}

-In this example, we send 5 status codes and 5 headers to the client.
-You may send a `103 Early Hints` status code (or any `1XX` status code) to the client at any time during streaming (do not forget about `$endOfStream`).
+In this example, we send five status codes and five headers to the client.
+You may send a `103 Early Hints` status code (or any `1XX` status code) at any time during streaming (do not forget about `$endOfStream`).